AHelplessStudent/dat250exp1-Handin/dat250-expass4.md

 DELETE ("/todos/:id") : Which deletes the corresponding todo from the todo-list.

-Remeber to use the id and not the index when testing the requests.
+Remember to use the id and not the index when testing the requests.

+## Problems encountered and Pending issues:

+The only problems I encountered were small bugs due to unfinished code and ideas during development.
+Once all those were fixed, no unintended issues remained. (that I know of)

+An intended "issue" is the lack of checks for wrong inputs in the requests.
+Currently there are no catches for errors related to incorrect input.

+I did not use JPA to persist the todo objects, as the experiment reads: "Consider the Todo-class from software technology assignment 1:", Which I interpreted as using the Todo class from the assignment as just a class which did not need to be persisted.

+Considering there is no mention of JPA in the experiment description, this seems like a reasonable interpretaion.